Commenting on an application

 Winchester, SO23 8UD

 We can only take into account comments received directly by the Council.
-Comments collected or recorded elsewhere (such as those sent to the relevant District or Borough Council or hosted on other organisation’s websites) can’t be taken into account.
+Comments collected or recorded elsewhere (such as those sent to the relevant District or Borough Council or hosted on other organisation’s websites) cannot be taken into account.

 Officers will not normally respond directly to comments received to a planning application.

 We have a duty to make all comments received about a planning application publically available.
 We will display them on the relevant application webpage with all personal information removed.
 We will inform you if there is a significant change which requires consultation on the planning application before we make a decision.
 The Case Officer will review comments when preparing a decision.

 You may not have another opportunity to comment once the public consultation period has been completed.
 Unless we inform you that changes to the application have taken place which may be of interest to you.